A Continuous-Time Perspective on Global Acceleration for Monotone Equation Problems

-The method is well defined only when $\nabla F$ is invertible and it attains local quadratic convergence to a solution $x^\star$ when $F$ is strongly monotone and $\nabla F$ is Lipschitz continuous around $x^\star$.
-Higher-order methods have also been proposed that improve upon Newton --- they are guaranteed to achieve local superquadratic convergence under the high-order smoothness of $F$~\citep{Homeier-2004-Modified, Darvishi-2007-Third, Cordero-2007-Variants, Mcdougall-2014-Simple}.
-As for the global convergence, while it is possible to give an asymptotic guarantee using a line search scheme, the \textit{global convergence rate} for these methods remains unknown.
+The classical iterative method for solving the ME problems is so-called generalized steepest descent method~\citep{Bertsekas-1982-Constrained, Hammond-1987-Generalized}.
+Although this algorithm is not globally convergent for the general case where the Jacobian of $F$ is asymmetric,~\citet{Hammond-1987-Generalized} established a local linear convergence guarantee when $F$ is uniformly monotone and twice differentiable.
+The global convergence was proved when $F(x) = Mx - b$ and both $M$ and $M^2$ are positive definite.
+The subsequent work of~\citet{Magnanti-1997-Averaging} combined the generalized steepest descent method with averaging and proved the global convergence results under weaker assumption that $M^2$ is semidefinite.
+An alternative state-of-the-art method for solving the ME problem is the Newton method which enjoys a local superlinear convergence guarantee under certain regularity conditions~\citep{Kelley-1995-Iterative, Kelley-2003-Solving}.
+Higher-order methods were also proposed that improve upon Newton method---they are guaranteed to achieve local superquadratic convergence under the high-order Lipschitz continuity of $F$~\citep{Homeier-2004-Modified, Darvishi-2007-Third, Cordero-2007-Variants, Mcdougall-2014-Simple}.
+As for the global convergence, while it is indeed possible to give an asymptotic guarantee using line search and hyperplane projection~\citep{Solodov-1999-Globally}, the \textit{global convergence rate} for these methods remains unknown.

-Since ME problems can be formulated as unconstrained VIs, the extragradient (EG)~\citep{Korpelevich-1976-Extragradient, Nemirovski-2004-Prox} and optimistic gradient (OG)~\citep{Popov-1980-Modification} methods can be applied with the following forms:

-An alternative to EG and OG is the dual extrapolation (DE)~\citep{Nesterov-2007-Dual} method which can be written as follows: